 While moving your family to a new home can be stressful, moving thousands of miles to another state, or even country can be a complete disaster.
-Between finding and hiring reliable movers, packing your home, transitioning your kids to new schools, and tying up loose ends, it can be hard to keep your sanity during the planning process.
+Between finding and hiring reliable movers, packing your home, transitioning your kids to new schools, and tying up loose ends, it can be hard to keep your sanity during the moving process.
 And if you and your family are looking to survive a long-distance move of your own, here are a few helpful tips to consider.

 Pack Your Belongings Carefully